FarronF/limerick-council-meetings/meetings/2023/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th July 2023.md

 Climate Action Plan.
 These suggestions will be accepted from 7th July, 2023 to 4th August,

 2023.
-He referred to the anticipated timeframes in the delivery of the Plan including the--- 7
+He referred to the anticipated timeframes in the delivery of the Plan including the
+---
+7

 Drafting of the Plan from June 2023 to September 2023, Public Display period in